skyjur/rxjs-changefeeds/README.md

 // output: ["del","x"]
 ```

 Example with observable filter function.
-Notice how only necessary updates are boradcasted after filter value changes.
+Notice how only necessary updates are broadcasted after filter value changes.

 ```js
 import { BehaviorSubject, Subject } from "rxjs";